DnyaneshwarWagh/clean-framework-intellij/README.md

 - Gateway Generator
 - Feature Directory Generator; also generates corresponding use case provider for the feature<

+#### Compatibility
+- Built against IntelliJ Platform build 252.* (IntelliJ IDEA / Android Studio 2025.2.1).
+- Depends on the bundled Dart plugin and resolves the most recent Flutter plugin compatible with that build.

 The Clean Framework package can be found at [https://pub.dev/packages/clean_framework](https://pub.dev/packages/clean_framework).
 <!-- Plugin description end -->